Monday, September 9, 2024

 Fast-forward to World War II, Spandau had the infamous distinction to be the location of a subcamp of the Sachsenhausen concentration camp, mostly for Polish and Hungarian women.

 After World War II, it was part of the British sector of West Berlin.
 Spandau Prison, which had been rebuilt in 1876, was used to house Nazi war criminals given custodial sentences at the Nuremberg Trials.
-After the death of Spandau Prison's last inmate, Rudolf Hess, in 1987, it was completely demolished by the Allied powers and later replaced by a shopping mall.
+After the death of Spandau Prison's last inmate, Rudolf Hess, in 1987, it was completely demolished by the Allied powers and later replaced with a shopping mall.

 No comments: